happyuc-project/web3j/docs/source/getting_started.rst

                ...
    });

-There are a number of other transaction and block replay Observables described in :doc:`filters`.
+There are a number of other reqTransaction and block replay Observables described in :doc:`filters`.

 Topic filters are also supported::

    EthFilter filter = new EthFilter(DefaultBlockParameterName.EARLIEST,
            DefaultBlockParameterName.LATEST, <contract-address>)
                 .addSingleTopic(...)|.addOptionalTopics(..., ...)|...;
-   web3j.ethLogObservable(filter).subscribe(log -> {
+   webuj.ethLogObservable(filter).subscribe(log -> {
        ...
    });